 The reality is that depression is unlikely to simply go away on its own.
 In fact, if ignored and left untreated, depression can go on for months, sometimes years, and can have many negative effects on a person’s life.

 The good news is that there is a range of treatments, health professionals and services available to support people with depression.
-There are also many things that people with these conditions can do to support themselves.
+There are also many things that people with depression can do to support themselves.

 Psychological treatments for depression

 There are many types of psychological therapies that have been found to be effective for depression in older people.
-These include therapies such as cognitive behaviour therapy (CBT) and interpersonal therapy (IPT).
-Reminiscence therapy also appears to be an effective approach to treating depression in older people.
+These include therapies such as and . also appears to be an effective approach to treating depression in older people.

 Medical treatments for depression

 If you're experiencing moderate to severe depression your doctor may prescribe antidepressant medication, along with psychological treatments.
 Antidepressants are sometimes prescribed when other treatments have not been successful or when psychological treatments aren't possible due to the severity of the condition or a lack of access to the treatment.